dericktrinidad/JetBot-MazeSolver-PPO-Reinforcement-Learning-in-Isaac-Sim/readme.md

 - PPO Reinforcement Model
 Learns from reward feedback to reach the goal while minimizing collisions.

-- GPS-Based Position Awareness
+- Goal Tracking System
-The robot receives continuous distance readings from its current position to the goal.
+Simulates a UWB (Ultra-Wideband) localization setup where the robot continuously measures its distance from the goal.

 - 360° Lidar Sensor Input
 Provides obstacle detection and spatial awareness to avoid walls and dead ends.

 ### Rules